arirusso/pulse-analysis/README.md

 It's recommended that an audio file around 10 minutes long with a pulse rate of 120bpm is used

+Mono audio files are recommended.
+If a stereo file is used, only the left channel will be analyzed.

-A sample audio file can be found [here]
+Sample audio files can be found [here]

 #### Command Line